-Participants may not sell any shares granted under a Company award agreement (except to pay the exercise price of stock options or taxes generated as a result of equity grants) until they satisfy the stock ownership requirement.
-Stock owned in a Company-sponsored retirement plan, restricted stock, RSUs and stock owned outright count toward the ownership requirement.
-Should a person covered by the Policy fail to have the required amount accumulated after his or her required compliance date, then further equity grants may be discontinued until the person has complied with the Policy.
+Participants are prohibited from selling any company stock (except to pay the exercise price of stock options or taxes generated as a result of equity grants or vesting) until the ownership requirement is attained.
+Stock owned in a Company-sponsored retirement plan, restricted stock, RSUs and stock owned outright each count toward the ownership requirement.
 The Committee monitors ownership levels annually.
-As of the previous review in April, 2012, all Named Executive Officers have met their requirement.
+As of the last review which took place in February, 2014, all Named Executive Officers have met or exceeded their ownership requirement.
 The Committee reserves the right to amend or terminate the Policy at any time or waive the restrictions for any individual at its sole discretion.